 2. Support to early-career researchers from Southeast Asia working in civil society.

 The Tea Leaf Center provides support to early-career researchers (ECRs).
 In many cases, there are only two paths for local ECRs to take, (a) years of academic study or (b) working abroad in the private sector and INGO fields.
-In order to support and help build the skills of locally based ECRs, the Tea Leaf Center conducts a number activities that include:
+In order to support and help build the skills of locally based ECRs, the Tea Leaf Center has conducted a number activities that such as fellowship programs, conference support, networking opportunities, and building a community of practice.

 3. MEAL services focused on creating more effective empowerment and more equitable partnerships.